-FFO is a non-GAAP financial measure that is commonly used in the real estate industry.
-The most directly comparable GAAP measure to FFO is net earnings.
+FFO is a non-GAAP financial measure that is commonly used in the real estate industry, with net earnings as the most directly comparable GAAP measure.

-The National Association of Real Estate Investment Trusts ("NAREIT") defines FFO as earnings computed under GAAP to exclude historical cost depreciation and gains and losses from the sales net of any related tax, along with impairment charges, of previously depreciated properties.
-We also exclude the gains on revaluation of equity investments upon acquisition of a controlling interest and the gain recognized from a partial sale of our investment, as these are similar to gains from the sales of previously depreciated properties.
-We exclude similar adjustments from our unconsolidated entities and the third parties' share of our consolidated ventures.
+The National Association of Real Estate Investment Trusts ("NAREIT") defines FFO as earnings computed under GAAP to exclude depreciation and gains and losses from sales net of any related tax, along with impairment charges, of previously depreciated properties.
+This measure excludes the gains on revaluation of equity investments upon acquisition of a controlling interest and the gain recognized from a partial sale of our investment, as these are similar to gains from the sales of previously depreciated properties.
+This measure excludes similar adjustments from our unconsolidated entities and the third parties' share of our consolidated ventures.